New Student Onboarding FAQs

 (Fall-Admits Only) Yes!
 Oregon State’s Onboarding Leaders offer registration help over Zoom a few times a week throughout the summer.
 Contact your advisor for more information.

-Launch is your required orientation day.
+Launch is your orientation.
 Either in-person or virtually, you’ll interact with fellow new students, Oregon State faculty, and learn more about opportunities and campus resources.

 -